 Jeff Civillico can ride a unicycle and juggle at the same time, but that's not all that makes him entertaining.
-It's his enthusiastic interaction with the crowd and quirky mannerisms that whip audiences into a comedic frenzy at his afternoon show at The Quad.
+It's his enthusiastic interaction with the crowd and quirky mannerisms that whip audiences into a comedic frenzy at his afternoon show at The Flamingo Hotel & Casino.
 His innovative method of entertainment has been branded "comedy in action."

 "You know you're a big deal in Vegas when you do your own introduction," says Civillico at the start of the show.

 Audience interaction is a big part of Civillico's act.
 He starts the show by asking for an item from the crowd.
 He gets a man in the audience to hand him his baseball cap.
 Then Civillico balances it on his head.
 From there, he moves on to balancing a chair that someone hands him from the audience.
 Next it's a 10-foot ladder that he gets from back stage and balances on his chin.
 By this time you're thinking, "This guy must be crazy."